Green is the Color of Money

 We have been focused on making our technology smaller, more efficient, and have less carbon emissions, but I think the next step should be quieter.
 Nothing pollutes my apartment worse than when someone rolls by on their obnoxious Harley-Davidson which serves no purpose (over a quieter motorcycle brand) beyond being loud and obnoxious.
 I had to go to a NASCAR race in Phoenix a couple years ago when I was working for 93.3 KDKB (Everything That Rocks! – I have to say that… heh) and the noise alone was enough to give me an incredible headache.

 Ever since I moved all of the electronics out of my bedroom, I have stopped getting stress nosebleeds almost entirely, which was a problem I’ve had since childhood.
-I’ve had less headaches and I feel far more rested when I wake up in the morning.
+I’ve had fewer headaches and feel far more rested when I wake up in the morning.
 I credit this entirely to the reduction in noise.

 As I listen to the ever-present high pitched ringing in my ears, I am reminded of my noise canceling headphones that I use whenever I take a flight (thanks Uncle Rob!).
 If you get on an airplane and flick the Noise Canceling switch off for a few seconds with your music turned very low, you will be amazed how incredibly loud the inside of the plane is.
 If you don’t wear these headphones, you become desensitized to all that sound because it is so constant.
 I wonder how much of that noise we filter out in our everyday lives and the damaging effects it must have.